Gerod Holliman

 Gerod Holliman (born May 6, 1994) is an American former professional football safety.
-He played college football for the Louisville Cardinals, winning the Jim Thorpe Award as the nation's top defensive back and earning unanimous All-American honors in 2014.
-He set an NCAA record for most interceptions (14) in a season.
+He played college football for the Louisville Cardinals, winning the Jim Thorpe Award as the nation's top defensive back and earning unanimous All-American honors in 2014, when he tied the NCAA record for most interceptions (14) in a season, set by Al Worley, University of Washington, in 1968.
 He was selected by the Pittsburgh Steelers in the seventh round of the 2015 NFL draft.
 Holliman was also a member of the Tampa Bay Buccaneers, Columbus Lions, High Country Grizzlies, Louisville Xtreme and Bismarck Bucks.

 Early life

 Holliman attended Miami Southridge High School in Miami, Florida, where he played football mainly as a safety.
 As a senior, he led Dade County with 12 interceptions, returning five for touchdowns.
 In a game vs. Coral Reef, he recorded an 80-yard kickoff return for a touchdown, a 38-yard interception return for a score, caught six passes for 78 yards and rushed six times for 118 yards, including a 70-yard touchdown run.
 In track & field, Holliman posted personal-best times of 23.5 seconds in the 200-meter dash and 53.84 seconds in the 400-meter dash as a senior.

 After high school, Holliman attended Milford Academy for a year.

 Regarded as a four-star recruit by Rivals.com, Holliman was ranked as the second best safety in his class.
 He was ranked as a four-star prospect and the No. 10 safety according to Scout.com.
 He was considered one of the hardest hitters in the state of Florida, and was ranked 49th on ESPN.com's Top 150 and was viewed as the third-ranked safety.
 He was rated by 247Sports.com as the 107th-best prospect, the sixth-best safety and the 21st-ranked player in the state.
 He also ranked 193rd on Tom Lemming's list.
 Described as a safety prospect who seems to always be around the ball, great at diagnosing the run plays versus passes and quick to come up and hit a running back, he originally committed to the University of Mississippi to play college football, but changed it to the University of Louisville.
 He also received scholarship offers from Cincinnati, Miami, West Virginia, Tennessee and Nebraska, among others.